Adastra

 In this section I will share some additional thoughts of mine, designed to provoke further thought and due diligence in readers.

 One of the key differentiating factors for Curaleaf is their commitment to Research and Development (R&D).
 They have R&D facilities in Massachusetts and Kentucky with a world class team of dedicated scientists.
-As mentioned in the Investor Presentation, they launched well over 100 new products in 2021, which are contributing nearly 20% of revenues.
+As mentioned in the Investor Presentation, they launched 171 new products in 2022.
 They have collaborations with Universities in the UK and Italy.
 They also have a partnership with Boiron, a global leader in Alternative Medicine (Homeopathy) based products.

-Overall the fundamentals for Curaleaf are very impressive.
-The decade to date revenue growth rate is phenomenal and they are able to deliver this with consistent AEBITDA positive quarters.
-In addition, being a top holding of the MSOS ETF will be beneficial when funds flow back into the cannabis sector.
+Overall the fundamentals for Curaleaf are impressive.
+It happens to be one of my 3 top pick stocks, along with High Tide and Green Thumb.
+The sequential quarterly revenue growth rate is phenomenal and they are able to deliver this with consistent AEBITDA positive quarters.
+In addition, being a top holding of the MSOS and other ETFs will be beneficial when funds flow back into the cannabis sector.

 While the fundamentals are strong, Curaleaf is missing the hype and volumes of the Nasdaq/NYSE listed stocks.
 This is because it is stuck on the OTC exchange and misses out on institutional participation.
 During the cannabis bear market this may be the main reason the stock remains undervalued and trades at low valuations.
 While this would indicate a good opportunity for value investors, it is impossible to predict how long the company will remain a gladiator in the dog-eat-dog OTC exchange (Colosseum).
 Investors need to consider this factor and set expectations accordingly.
 Without the Nasdaq/NYSE listing and institutional participation, volumes of shares traded might remain low.
 The low volume of stocks traded makes it easy for market makers and short sellers to manipulate the share price.
 With a limited number of shares, the stock is often suppressed, triggering panic and stop losses from retail investors.
 These shares are accumulated via disproportionately high dark pool volumes, which can be seen on sites like Stockwatch.com.
 And with the investor base primarily retail investors, investor sentiment can be manipulated via well orchestrated social media posts designed to cause Fear, Uncertainty and Doubt (FUD).